 Once you determine the size of your gift, don't just show up at your favorite IRS-approved nonprofit with a big check.
 Talk with the charity, and your tax and financial advisers, first.
 While the organization definitely will be grateful for the financial help, getting a huge gift also could pose some planning issues for the group.
 A well thought out giving plan can help not only the charities you choose, but also do a lot of good for your own financial and tax situations.

 Again, your tax adviser can suggest options, such as establishing an endowment for your favorite nonprofit or a donor advised fund, that work best for your new tax and financial situation, as well as the charities with which you want to share your new wealth.

 As for your family and friends, make sure you know what effect such a gift could have on them and you.
-True, gifts are never taxable to the recipient, but when you give more than the annual gift exclusion amount — which is $15,000 (again) this year — then you have some tax paperwork to complete.
+True, gifts are never taxable to the recipient, but when you give more than the annual gift exclusion amount — which is $17,000 for tax year 2023 — then you have some tax paperwork to complete.

 Also, note that an extravagant gift, however well-intentioned, could have additional financial obligations that the recipient isn't prepared to meet.